unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 - `--to` (required): The recipient address, public key or @unik-name (warning: @unik-name must be surrounded with double quotes).
 - `--no-check`: Allow sending tokens to an address that do not exists on chain yet.
 - `--fees-included`: Specify that the fees must be deducted from the amount.
 By default the fees are paid on top.
-- `--await`: Number of blocks to wait to get confirmed for the success.
+- `--await-confirmation` : Maximum number of blocks to wait to get one confirmation of the transaction.
 Default to 3.
 0 for immediate return.
-- `--confirmations`: Number of confirmations to wait to get confirmed for the success.
-Default to 1.
 - `--passphrase`: The passphrase of the owner of unik.
 If you do not enter a passphrase you will be prompted for it.
 - `--secondPassphrase`: The second wallet passphrase.
 If you have created a second passphrase on your wallet, you have to enter it.
 - `--fee`: Specify a dynamic fee in UNSat.
 Defaults to 100000000 satoUNS = 1 UNS.